About Premium Medical Home

 In the Premium Medical Home, the doctor should be “not too busy.”
 What this means in a Premium Medical Home practice is that a patient who is ill and needs to talk to or see the doctor, can see or talk to the doctor that day, even right away.
 If the family member calls and says, “Can you see my loved one who is ill?”
 The doctor and his staff can say, “Yes, we can see your loved one, we are not too busy.”
 The concept of not too busy goes to the idea of communication.
 If a patient or other family member calls the doctor, it can be of great value to that person if the doctor says, “I have time to talk.
 I am not too busy.”

-This does not mean a doctor sits idly waiting for the phone to ring.
-But for a doctor to be “not too busy,” he must restrict the number of patients for whom he is responsible.
+For a doctor to be “not too busy,” he must restrict the number of patients for whom he is responsible.
 He must make a commitment to those patients and their family members who count on him, understanding that he will have to say no to people who say, “Can you be my doctor?”
 The commitment is to those persons for whom the doctor already has a responsibility.
 In a Premium Medical Home practice, the doctor should run the practice so that he is not too busy, even while in the midst of a well-paced clinic.
 We recognize, of course, that emergencies can occur and even the office dedicated to the concept of “not too busy” from time to time can be forgiven for the emergencies that arise.
 But the principle and the commitment are important and can inform choices and plans.

 At PMH we commit ourselves to running the office so that we are not too busy, so that we can be responsive in a way patients and colleagues find helpful and good and therefore of value.

-Medical care today sometimes is frightfully expensive.
+Medical care today sometimes is extremely expensive.
 People hear about CT scans and MRIs that cost thousands of dollars, drugs that cost many thousands of dollars, even for a one month supply.
 Emergency room visit charges can be in the tens of thousands of dollars, and hospital visits in the hundreds of thousands of dollars.
 All of this leads to the impression that medical care is unaffordable.
 Sometimes, there seems to be a principle of maximizing prices charged to insurance companies, and patients and their families are surprised by very high prices.